What Is a Synthesizer?

 • Additive — builds sound by stacking many sine waves together.

-• Granular — generates sound from tiny grains of audio, often for ambient textures.
+• Granular — generates sound from tiny grains of audio, often for the kind of evolving pads you would reach for when you make ambient music.

 Hardware vs software synths

 Synths come as physical hardware instruments and as software plugins (often called soft synths or VSTs) that run inside your DAW.
-Software synths are an affordable, space-saving way to start, and many recreate classic hardware faithfully.
+Software synths are an affordable, space-saving way to start, and many recreate classic hardware faithfully; you can build a complete setup from the best free synth VSTs before spending a cent.
 You play either type with a controller — see our guide on what a MIDI controller is for how to connect one and play your synths.

 Using synths in your tracks